created May 29, 2019

 [Thread] Twitter has been running ads from Chinese state news agency Xinhua that aim to discredit protesters in Hong-Kong

-Unfortunately, the link points to the dreaded tweetstorm, which is one of the dumbest methods for posting text to the web.
+Unfortunately, the link points to the dreaded tweetstorm, which, again, is one of the dumbest methods for posting text to the web.

 Anyway, this highlights why Twitter is one of the worst services on the web, and it's because nearly every journalist uses Twitter.
 Bogus information gets amplified by the journalists covering it.
 The media does not realize that they are a tool being used by misinformation campaigns.